-Malaga is a chic and cosmopolitan destination for holidaymakers and ex-pats.
-Many families and couples settle here for the great sunny weather, friendly lifestyle, fresh cuisine, culture and the amazing Andalusian festivals.
-It’s still more economical to live in southern Spain than in northern European countries as property prices and the cost of living are comparatively cheaper.
+Malaga is a chic and cosmopolitan destination for holiday-makers and expats.
+Many families and couples settle here for the great sunny weather, friendly lifestyle, fresh cuisine, culture, and the amazing Andalusian festivals.
+It’s still more economical to live in southern Spain than in the northern European countries as property prices and the cost of living are comparatively cheaper.

-In this blog will be a breakdown of all costs when living in Malaga.
+In this blog, we will be a break down all of the costs of living in Málaga.
 Is it worth it?
-Read on…
+Read on!

-Prices can vary depending on each neighbourhood, the number of people living in the apartment and the facilities.
-We would recommend anyone interested moving to Malaga for a short or long term stay should check out Idealista for great prices for all accommodation types starting from only 200€ a month in a shared apartment including rent, bills and other assistance.
-Click here.
+Prices can vary depending on each neighbourhood, the number of people living in the appartment, and the facilities.
+We advise anyone interested in moving to Málaga for a short or long-term stay to check out Idealista for great prices for all accommodation types.
+They start from as little as 200€ a month in a shared apartment including rent, bills, and other assistance.

 Are you the party kind?
-Well, Málaga city is the place to be!
+Well, then Málaga is the place to be!
 The centre is bustling with craft beer pubs, trendy bars and of course, clubs!
 If this is not your scene, you could head to ZZ Pub for some amazing live music or a jam night!
 Not a party person?
 Málaga is famous for its abundance of coffee shops and brunch bars.
 There are also language exchange events in the city at least 4 nights of the week.
-Málaga has something for all!
+Málaga has something to offer to everyone!

 Málaga centre is easy to walk or cycle around as it is completely flat.
 Public transport is rarely needed here.
 If you prefer public transport, the fee is €1.30 per journey.
 Taxis are also not expensive, but costs can add up if you use them regularly or late at night (although there is also a night bus).

 Most people who are living in Málaga for more than 6 months choose to rent a room in a student apartment in the city centre.
 There are many options in the city and you can find a long-term room from €250 a month with bills included (plus one month deposit).
 Not bad, right?